 The purpose of this blog is to document my adventures as a student, poet, musician, and friend and to lead others to enriching resources for their own study of the Bible in its original languages and contexts in the ancient world.

-Music in Second Temple Judaism and Early Christianity
+Music, Song, and Poetry in Second Temple Judaism and Early Christianity

-Biblical Theology (Christology, Worship, Music, Aesthetics)
+Biblical Theology (Christology, Ecclesiology, Liturgy & Worship, Aesthetics, Pauline Theology)